jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 * The Adapters
 * The Purple Hexagon Boundary

-Technically the Configurer the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which comes from the Configurer.
-I consider that pure enough for what I'm going to present.
+Technically the Configurer the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which originate from the Configurer.
+I consider that pure enough for my needs.

-All of the design options will be with these Pure Unstable/Flexible elements, but the Hexagonal Architecture design provides a zone within which we can be very flexible without affecting the rest of the design.
+Almost all design options presented here will be with these Pure Unstable/Flexible elements.
 All the fun is in the Adapter zone.
-Red Hexagons are mosly the same in all of the diagrams.
+Red Hexagons are mosly unchanged of the diagrams.
 They don't change as we _flex_ the Adapters.
-Likewise, the red external frameworks and depenencies don't really change either.
+Likewise, the red external frameworks and depenencies don't  change either.

 # I is for Interface, or is it?
 I will be adding a little more context with my diagrams in this blog, and that includes interface names.